DHIA999-FS-WD/RestAPI/README.md

 # RestAPI
-Instructions
+Instructions:
-1.Start a new Node JS project  with ‘ npm init ‘ 2.Install the mongoose and express and  .env 3.Configure the environment variables with .env 4.Lunch a server with express in the server.js file 5.Connect your database locally or with mongo atlas 6.The Folder structure should be like this : config/ .env
+     1. Start a new Node JS project  with ‘ npm init ‘
+     2. Install the mongoose and express and  .env
+     3. Configure the environment variables with .env
+     4. Lunch a server with express in the server.js file
+     5. Connect your database locally or with mongo atlas
+     6. The Folder structure should be like this : config/ .env

 Server.js